Capitalisk/capitalisk-website/docs/guide-launch-custom-blockchain.md

 ```shell script
 pm2 start index.js --name "ldem-node" -o "/dev/null" -e "/dev/null"
 ```

+If you get any errors, make sure that you don't have an existing node already running.
+If you do, you can shut it down using `pm2 delete ldem-node`.

 You should check the logs using the following command: